phamphihungbk/tinny-docker/README.md

 - environment: contain Dockerfile to initialize docker instances
 - web: will contain your web sourcecode

-#### Docker Guidelines:
+#### Available commands (Makefile):

-- Run make up-node to start container with NodeJS environment
+- Run `make up-node` to start container with NodeJS environment
-- Run make up-php to start container with PHP environment
+- Run `make up-php` to start container with PHP environment
-- Run make build-node to build container with NodeJS environment
+- Run `make build-node` to build container with NodeJS environment
-- Run make build-php to build container with PHP environment
+- Run `make build-php` to build container with PHP environment
-- Run make down to stop container
+- Run `make down` to stop container
-- Run make create-db to create a new table on MySQL
+- Run `make create-db` to create a new table on MySQL
+- Run `make terraform-validate` to check all Terraform config
+- Run `make terraform-init` to install Terraform dependencies
+- Run `make terraform-plan` will show execution plan
+- Run `make terraform-apply` to instantiate new droplet

 #### How to use PHPMyAdmin and access website: